 OCD-UK Management Committee

-The charity has one full-time and one part-time member of staff.
+The charity has two full-time members of staff.
 The chief executive officer (CEO), is responsible for the day-to-day management of the charity and for implementing policies and working towards the objectives agreed by the charity’s management trustees.

-We are always exploring new opportunities to make our limited resources go further and we work hard to get the most from our income by making our organisation’s operating structure as efficient as possible, and we are proud of the fact that our services are operated by just two members of staff, Ashley Fulwood and Sue Millichap and an amazing small team of volunteers.
+We are always exploring new opportunities to make our limited resources go further and we work hard to get the most from our income by making our organisation’s operating structure as efficient as possible, and we are proud of the fact that our services are operated by just two members of staff, Ashley Fulwood and an amazing small team of volunteers.